Skunk Anansie: Continuing career: 2011–present

-Across the UK and European media the importance of the band in today's culture has been given renewed prominence.
-The UK media have embraced the band once more with Skin appearing in interviews for the likes of Channel 4 News, Newsnight, The One Show, ITN, and Radio 2 discussing current political and social issues.
-The band have also been hailed as one of the most important rock bands of the modern age rock across a broad spectrum of UK press titles, and were the recipients of the Hall of Fame Award at the 2019 Kerrang!
+Skin appeared in interviews for the likes of Channel 4 News, Newsnight, The One Show, ITN, and Radio 2 discussing political and social issues.
+The band were the recipients of the Hall of Fame Award at the 2019 Kerrang!
 Awards on 19 June 2019.

-The single "What You Do For Love" was released in 2019.
+The single "What You Do for Love" was released in 2019.
 The black and white video for the song shows Skunk Anansie in concert.
 "This Means War" followed in 2020.
-At the beginning of 2022, the singles "Piggy" and "Can't Take You Anywhere" were released, but there was no announcement of a new album.
+At the beginning of 2022, the singles "Piggy" and "Can't Take You Anywhere" were released, but there was no new album.

-Skunk Anansie singer Skin received her OBE from King Charles on 7th February 2023 at Windsor Castle.
+Skin was appointed an Officer of the Order of the British Empire (OBE) by King Charles on 7 February 2023 at Windsor Castle.

-Influences
+The band's seventh studio album, The Painful Truth, was released on 23 May 2025 through the Frontiers Music Srl imprint FLG (Frontiers Label Group).

+Style

 Skin has described Skunk Anansie as a "clit-rock" group, which Allmusic clarifies as "an amalgam of heavy metal and black feminist rage".
 Members Skin and Ace have mentioned the Sex Pistols, Blondie, dub, reggae, electronica, hip-hop and world music as significant influences.